ObolNetwork/kurtosis-charon/README.md

 ```

 > Note: this command often fails if you have leftovers from the previous run.
 In that case, run `make clean` and try again.
+Also, sometimes docker network-related errors can only be fixed with a complete docker daemon restart.

 After executing this, in docker you will see bunch of containers running (assuming Teku is chosen):
 * EL containers: el-1-geth-teku...el-3-geth-teku